Energy hardship expert panel and reference group

 Energy Hardship Expert Panel

-The Energy Hardship Expert Panel brings together 5 leaders from a range of backgrounds who collectively hold key insights, connections and experience working directly with households living in or at risk of energy hardship.
+The Energy Hardship Expert Panel brought together 5 leaders from a range of backgrounds who collectively hold key insights, connections and experience working directly with households living in or at risk of energy hardship.

 The Panel’s work programme was, in part, drawn from the Electricity Price Review’s findings and the government’s response to its recommendations.